AjaySurya-018/Multimodal-HateSpeech-Classification/README.md

 ## ✨ Key Contributions

-*   ** novel Multimodal Dataset**: Creation of the first manually annotated, 2-hour audio-text hate speech dataset for the Telugu language, sourced from real-world YouTube content.
+*   **Novel Multimodal Dataset**: Creation of the first manually annotated, 2-hour audio-text hate speech dataset for the Telugu language, sourced from real-world YouTube content.
 *   **Audio-Centric Analysis**: A deep dive into audio-based hate speech detection using both traditional acoustic features (OpenSMILE, LIBROSA) and modern deep learning representations (Wav2Vec2, AST).
 *   **Comprehensive Benchmarking**: Systematic evaluation and comparison of various models for both audio and text modalities, establishing strong baselines for future research in low-resource languages.
 *   **Open Source**: The dataset and models serve as a foundation for further research in multimodal and low-resource NLP.